Community Gardening & Land Stewardship Program

 About the Land Stewardship Program

-Over the last four years we have built a partnership with Golden Gate National Parks Conservancy to develop a community-led land stewardship and gardening program that emphasizes spiritual, emotional, physical, and mental well-being while through culturally and traditionally rooted practices.
+Over the past four years, we have grown a partnership with the Golden Gate National Parks Conservancy to develop our Community Land Stewardship & Gardening Program.
+This community-led program series is focused on spiritual, emotional, physical, and mental well-being through culturally and traditionally rooted practices.

-Join us for hands-on intergenerational programs focused on rebuilding a garden at Black Point Historic Gardens and stewarding areas across the city to connect with the land and each other while increasing community access to National Parks.
+Join us for hands-on, intergenerational programs focused on rebuilding Native American-led gardens at Black Point Historic Garden and stewarding other areas throughout the city to connect with the land and each other while increasing public access to National Parks.
+All ages and cultural backgrounds are welcome.

 • June 21st, Alcatraz Island (tickets provided)